 Leigh Stationers' Primary Academy is highly oversubscribed.
 In the most recent admissions cycle, there were 116 applications for just 30 Reception places.
 This means there were nearly four applications (3.87) for every available seat, making it one of the most competitive schools in Welling.

 The academy follows the Bexley local authority coordinated admissions process.
-For September 2026 entry, the application period opened on 1 September 2025 and closes on 15 January 2026.
+Families should check Bexley's current primary admissions guidance for the confirmed application window, closing date and offer day before applying.
 Priority is given to looked-after children, siblings of current pupils, and those living closest to the school.
 Parents should use the FindMySchool Map Search to check their precise distance from the school gates compared to historical trends, as proximity is the deciding factor for most places.

 Applications